MohammedAnasuddin/Twisty-XO/Project Learnings.md

 ## Using Immutabilty -> Immmer

-The problem with `setState` is repaces the whole state value with the new value.
+The problem with `setState` is replaces the whole state value with the new value.
 Assume the state is a JSON/Array,  So what if we needed to just change a portion of State_Value  (Single Property or just an element) so we need to clone the state_value and then pass the updated value to `setState`

-What if there there is atool which would handle cloning and make sure the stae is not just replaced  only by the updated portion.
-The tool is `Immmer`.
+What if there there is a tool which would handle cloning and make sure the state is not just replaced  only by the updated portion.
+The tool is `Immer`.

 > #### Working of Immer
 >